Frequently Asked Questions

 Q: Can I get involved with the judging or assisting F45 HQ during the event?

-Q: Can I compete as an individual in multiple States?
+Q: Can I compete as an individual or as a team in multiple cities?

 Q: Can we change or add a team member during the F45 Playoffs event?

 Yes, you can change or add a team member during the F45 Playoffs event.
 However, your team must be finalised by the end of the trials.
 There are strictly no changes to be made after the trials close.
 All your final team members must compete before the close of trials in order for you to receive a team score and be eligible for the F45 Playoffs team finals.